sambacha/refarch-kc-ms/fleet-ms/README.md

 ## Running integration tests with Kafka

 By adding simulation tests we need to have kafka running now.
 We have deployed Kafka and Zookeeper to Kubernetes on Docker Edge for Mac and are able to connect to `docker-for-desktop` cluster.
-We have described this deployment [in this note for Kafka](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/kafka/README.md) and [for zookeeper](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/zookeeper/README.md)
+We have described this type of deployment [in this note for Kafka](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/kafka/README.md) and [this note for zookeeper](https://github.com/ibm-cloud-architecture/refarch-eda/blob/master/deployments/zookeeper/README.md)

 As an alternate you can use the docker image from [confluent.io](https://docs.confluent.io/current/installation/docker/docs/installation/single-node-client.html#single-node-basic) and docker-compose to start zookeeper and kafka single broker.